Assisting individuals with severe mental illness, including those with significant common mental illness (but not simply distressed by circumstances).

 - Amount requested

-- The exact name for use on a cheque (if known)*
+- The exact name for use on our cheque (if known)*

 - Any other information which you consider necessary for or helpful to us

-*Although this information is helpful (and necessary before an award can be paid), 3rd party supplier names/details are not required at the time of application.
+*This information is helpful but not required at the time of application.

-If letters or documents are needed to support an application, please send these by email – after completing our form.
+If you need to send documents to support an application, please tell us when completing our form.